signalfx/splunk-otel-collector/docs/troubleshooting.md

 - Ensure the OS [is supported](getting-started/linux-installer.md#linux-installer-script)
 - Ensure the OS has systemd installed
-- Ensure pid1 can be accessed (custom configuration required for containerized environments)
+- Ensure not running in a containerized environment (for non-production environments see [this post](https://developers.redhat.com/blog/2014/05/05/running-systemd-within-docker-container/) for a workaround) environments)
 - Check installation logs for more details